watertap-org/watertap/docs/technical_reference/unit_models/gac.rst

 dimensionless groups applied in polynomial fits to determine performance.
 Therefore, coefficients used in the polynomial must be derived from experimental data of the intended system to produce valid results.
 Coefficients for common compounds treated by GAC may be found in both Hand, 1984 and Crittenden, 2012.
-The model is estimated to have within 10% error and therefore may be applied to bed lengths shorter than the minimum length determined by the CPHSDM within the error threshold (or lengths greater than the minimum).
+The model is estimated to have within 10% error and therefore may be applied to bed lengths shorter than the minimum length determined by the CPHSDM within the error threshold (in addition to being applicable to bed lengths greater than the minimum length determined by the CPHSDM).

 The batch operation results of the CPS are converted to approximate steady state results for intuitive use of the model for flowsheet purposes.
 A description of the transformation is provided in Figure 1.